thekevinscott/thekevinscott/src/pages/2016/usability-heuristics-for-bots/index.md

 ---
+date: 2016-05-03T10:06:00.000Z
+description: "A heuristic evaluation using Nielsen's heuristics for bots, and a number of new heuristics to use"
+image: "images/cover.jpeg"
 path: /usability-heuristics-for-bots/
-date: 2016-05-03T10:06:00.000Z
-description: "We review Nielsen’s seminal work on user experience, but can we apply it to bots?"
 title: "Usability Heuristics For Bots"
-image: "images/cover.jpeg"
 tags: ["usability heuristics", "chatbots", "ux", "ux design"]
-description: "A heuristic evaluation using Nielsen's heuristics for bots, and a number of new heuristics to use"
 ---

 In 1990, Jakob Nielsen [developed 10 usability